hoj201/hoj201.github.io/_posts/2016-04-04-finance-explained-in-commutative-diagrams.markdown

 categories: math
 ---

+## Preface
+This is actually a repost from my old blog [link](https://wordpress.com/post/hoj201.wordpress.com/924).
+I'm reposting it because I hope to write the sequel soon.

+## Introduction
 The intended audience for this post is people who want to see finance and diagram chasing in the same location (i.e. nobody?).
 [My last entry](https://hoj201.wordpress.com/2016/01/17/a-mathematical-model-of-stuff-i-read-in-the-new-jim-crow/) infused the hot topic of racial injustice in America with the excitement of a multiplication table.
 Well, I am back again, and determined to lose the rest of my readership.

 ![scrooge](https://hoj201.files.wordpress.com/2016/03/scrooge.jpg)